project-sunbird/project-sunbird.github.io/pages/developer-docs/how-to-guide/how_to_create_framework_in_sunbird.md

 ---
 ## Scenario

 Sunbird enables seamless access and discoverability of content through a taxonomy framework.
+The objective and intent of the framework is to ensure that content creators have an easy interface to tag content appropriately such that when a user search for content, they get relevant results.
 The framework consists of Categories and Terms within a specific domain.
 Terms are values for categories.

-When creating a new framework, the framework creator can use existing framework term and concepts and link them.
-The objective of the framework is to ensure that content creators have an easy interface to tag content appropriately such that when a user search for content, they get relevant results.
-You can extend the core taxonomy via the framework.
+You can extend the core taxonomy via framework.
 The separation of the taxonomy from its extension in the form of framework(s) provides experts and pedagogues the power and flexibility to model and tag the content.

+When creating a new framework, the framework creator can use existing framework term and concepts and link them to their own framework.
+A category can have terms either sequential list or in hierarchical structure.
+Terms can be associated across categories.
+As a result, it is possible to select a term in the first category and hence restrict the set of available terms for the next category and so on.
-The organizations that are adopting Sunbird cannot override or add categories on their own and need to send a request to [Sunbird Team](info@sunbird.org).
+The organizations that are adopting Sunbird can link the categories and change the labels but cannot override or add a new categories on their own and must send a request to [Sunbird Team](info@sunbird.org).
 However, the Sunbird instance will have the following terms in its predefined frameworks:

 - NCF